jcoleman/war-game-sql/talk/outline.markdown

 Other Notes
 ----

-1. You cannot have nested recursive CTEs
+1. FALSE: You cannot have nested recursive CTEs